bdcbqa314159/reading_books/TimeLine.md

 - Numerical Methods in Finance with C++ by M. Capiński and T. Zastawniak
 - Riemannian Geometry by Peter Petersen
 - Deciphering Object-Oriented Programming with C++ by Dorothy R. Kirk
+- Fundamentals of Partial Differential Equations by Atul Kumar Rasdan and V. Ravichandran